 These chocolate truffles are made with avocado rather than the traditional cream yet the result is just as rich and creamy but healthier.
-Especially if you are dairy free.
-A vegan and Paleo dish that is a tasty treat.
 I dare you to stop at two!

 These avocado truffle chocolates would be a great gift in fancy casings and a cute box.
 Just don’t tell anyone that there is avocado in them as they might not know.
 The joy of avocado is that it is a great replacement for butter and dairy substitutes in cooking.
 I’ve even made cookies with them instead of butter.